ravens/docker-nextepc/README.md

 ```

 ## others options :
- * standalone using the network of the host with [docker-compose -f docker-compose-standalone.yml](./docker-compose-standalone.yml).
+ * standalone EPC using the network of the host with [docker-compose -f docker-compose-standalone.yml](./docker-compose-standalone.yml).
 A [Vagrantfile](./Vagrantfile) and an [Ansible](./playbook-standalone.yml) playbook are provided to simulate a deployment in the cloud.
+ * virtual UE and eNB using ZMQ from upstream srsLTE project.
+FauxRF will apparently not be making it upstream, and upstream project is using a message bus to share samples between UE and eNB.
+I did not managed to make it work properly yet - I have RACH errors probably related to timing and other configuration parameters.
+This configuration is available via [docker-compose](./docker-compose.yml)

 ## configuration

 The SIM card provisioned in the virtual UE (from srsUE) and the EPC is using the following parameters :